WLS6677/C-Vulkan-Game-engine/tasks.md

 make an SVO >/
 SVO sample function based generation >/ make a perlin noise based sample function
-SVO read function with feedbackk assemble render objects from SVO using the callback from ReadSVO render vertex buffer using the renderer
+SVO read function with callback assemble render objects from SVO using the callback from ReadSVO render vertex buffer using the renderer